prajjwalrai/agroshield-platform/README.md

 👤 Author
 ----------
-The AgroShield website was created by [Your Name], a web developer and agricultural enthusiast.
+The AgroShield website was created by Prajjwal Rai, a web developer and agricultural enthusiast.

 📝 License
 ----------